A practical guide to the Zendesk Google Sheets integration in 2026

 While a free Zapier plan exists, effective integration often requires a paid plan, which can range from $69 to $99+ per month depending on usage and task volume.
 These costs are in addition to your Zendesk and Google Workspace subscriptions.

-Custom scripts require ongoing maintenance, including updates for API changes, debugging, and ensuring authentication remains secure.
-This can be resource-intensive, especially if the original developer is no longer available to support it.
+Custom scripts require ongoing maintenance, including updates for API changes and ensuring authentication remains secure.
+This is a powerful option for teams that have the resources to support internal development.